SRI-CSL/yices2_python_bindings/README.md

 There are two python packages provided by the pip package:

+### yices_api

-yices_api : this API is very closely tied to the yices C API, see [yices.h](https://github.com/SRI-CSL/yices2/blob/master/src/include/yices.h).
+This API is very closely tied to the yices C API, see [yices.h](https://github.com/SRI-CSL/yices2/blob/master/src/include/yices.h).

+### yices

-yices  : this a somewhat more Pythonesque API that bridges the gap between the low level yices_api and the python user.
+This a somewhat more Pythonesque API that bridges the gap between the low level yices_api and the python user.

 ## Porting from pip package 1.0.8 to the latest 1.1.0